the-eco-foundation/eco-routes/README.md

 ### Intent Proving

-Intent proving lives on the `Prover`, which is on the source chain. `Provers` are the parties that should be interacting with the Prover contract, but the `IntentSource` does read state from it.
+Intent proving lives on the `Prover` contracts, which live on the source chain. `Provers` are the parties that should be interacting with the Prover contract, but the `IntentSource` does read state from it.
+There are currently two types of provers: StorageProvers (`Prover.sol`), which use storage proofs to verify the fulfillment of an intent, and HyperProvers(`HyperProver.sol`), which utilize a Hyperlane bridge in verifying intent fulfillment.

 **See [contracts](/contracts) for a detailed API documentation**

 ## Future Work

 Fully-operational end-to-end tests are currently under development.
-We are also working on services for streamlining proving and solving functionalities.
+We are also working on services for streamlining and batching prover and solver functionalities.
 Additionally, we intend to build out support for additional chains.

 ## Usage